High School of Glasgow: History

 The original school was founded as the Choir School of Glasgow Cathedral in around 1124, and later became known as Glasgow Grammar School.
 It was housed in Greyfriar's Wynd until 1782, when it moved to new purpose-built accommodation in George Street, but it moved again in 1821 to new premises between John Street and Montrose Street.
 The name was changed in 1834 to The High School of Glasgow, and in 1872 it was transferred to the management of the Glasgow School Board.
 In 1878, the school moved into the former premises of the Glasgow Academy on Elmbank Street, when the latter moved to its new home in Kelvinbridge in the West End of the city.
 The Glasgow High School for Girls was founded in 1894 and housed variously in Garnethill and Kelvindale.

 In 1879 a football XI from the school entered the 1879–80 Scottish Cup.
 Given the difficulties of raising a team at the start of the school term, the school was allowed to enter at the second round stage, but lost 4–1 to Possilpark at Burnbank Park (the home of 1st Lanarkshire Rifle Volunteers F.C.), the lack of practice telling the difference.
 The school entered the following year but scratched when drawn to the same opponents.

 Main building of the boys' school at 94 Elmbank Street, built 1846.

-In 1976, the regional council closed the Boys' High School, while the Girls' High School began admitting boys and was renamed as Cleveden Secondary School.
-The proposed closure was met with anger from former pupils and, the day after the closure of the Boys' High School, the new, independent, co-educational high school was created, following a merger involving the former pupils' association, the Glasgow High School Club, and Drewsteignton School in Bearsden, which effectively became the new high school.
-The new school moved to a site on Crow Road which had been a playing field owned by the Glasgow High School Club.
-In 1983 an arts and science extension was opened.
+In 1976, the regional council closed the Boys' High School, while the Girls' High School began admitting boys and was renamed Cleveden Secondary School.
+The proposed closure was met with anger from former pupils, and the day after the closure of the Boys' High School, the new, independent, co-educational high school was created, following a merger involving the former pupils' association, the Glasgow High School Club, and Drewsteignton School in Bearsden, which effectively became the new high school.
+The new school moved to a site on Crow Road, which had been a playing field owned by the Glasgow High School Club.
+In 1983, an arts and science extension was opened.
 The former boys' school buildings on Elmbank Street were converted to become part of Strathclyde House, headquarters of Strathclyde Regional Council, with the old school assembly hall becoming the council chamber.